SSH-ToT-FAIR-by-design/OS-RDM-SSH/resources/1. Planning/Doing research in the SSH OS landscape/Defining Open Science_concepts and pillars:dimensions.md

 Open Science is a complex concept that can be approached from various perspectives.
 In this introductory module, we focus on key elements to establish a foundational understanding of Open Science.
 These elements include:

-- Defining Open Science: We will explore various definitions and examine the differences among them to form a comprehensive snapshot.
+- Defining Open Science: We will explore the various aspects of the open science definition.

 - Values and Principles: We will discuss the core values and principles that underpin Open Science and consider how their adoption may impact a researcher's approach.